-Head coach Regina Smith believes that the attention is overdue for them.
+Head coach Regina Smith said the attention was overdue.

-‘’It was mind blowing, I was trying to figure out why I was getting so many followers.
-When we saw ESPN posting us, we started losing our minds.’’ said Rayla Buckner, the sophomore top/tumbler and co-contributor of the split.
+“It was mind blowing, I was trying to figure out why I was getting so many followers.
+When we saw ESPN posting us, we started losing our minds.’’ said Buckner.

 ‘’I was surprised we were the ones to go viral and make it.
-I was super excited and pleased to see how the video turned out.’’ said Lauren Perkins, the freshman base who was also a part of the amazing sequence.
+I was super excited and pleased to see how the video turned out.’’ said Perkins.

 Many members on the team are surprised about the attention that they’re getting.
 But others on the team believe that it’s their moment now.